minch-yoda/DownTheMoon/README.md

 This fork is a direct continuation of the original XUL-based DownThemAll! extension.
 It's an update of the last upstream pre-release 3.1.1pre version from 2017.
 Until recently XUL version was unique in it's ability to preserve original `date modified` timestamps of downloaded files.
 I've changed extension ID and all settings' names, so it works without conflicts alongside other forks.
 A few features were added in this version:
 - preserves original timestamps on any files from WebArchive.org by taking 'em from "x-archive-orig-last-modified" http header property (or "x-archive-orig-date" / "memento-datetime" when not available)
-- allows to export/import relative local save paths in a download list
+- allows to export/import relative local save paths from/to a download list
 - allows to copy a remote website's directory structure (easier and with more options)
 - allows to ignore the 'proxy' part and "www." part of the url while replicating
 - differentiates between files without extension `\example` and folder indexes `\example\`, providing the correct `index.htm` name and local path.